- This event has passed.

 If you are looking for hotels in Kutztown, enter your dates in our hotel comparison engine which searches multiple sites to find you the best deals:

-Admission tickets are $14 for adults, $13 for seniors (55+) and $5 for students (13 – 17).
+Admission tickets are $16 for adults, $6 for students (13 – 17).
 Children of 12 and below get in for free.
-If one day is not enough for you, then you can get a weekly pass for $24.
+If one day is not enough for you, then you can get a weekly pass for $40.

 For further details about the Kutztown Folk Festival 2020